-Usually, a double lesson each week is set aside to develop a wide range of practical skills using a broad range of commodities with a focus on preparation and cooking skills.
-The aim is to build a repertoire of dishes that can be competently produced and can be recreated or adapted to demonstrate skills in the internal assessment.
+Usually, a double lesson each week is set aside to develop a wide range of practical skills using a broad range of commodities with a focus on preparation and cooking skills*.
+The aim is to build a repertoire of dishes that can be competently produced and recreated or adapted to demonstrate knowledge and skills in the internal assessment.

 The single lesson is set by for theory work, whether it be preparation and study for unit 1 or 2, or by supporting the development of practical skills.
 A folder must be kept and organised with class notes as they are essential for revision for unit 1, and for supporting the written elements of unit 2.